На русском языке

 ~ \mathbf{w} = \frac{3}{2} \frac{G M}{c^2 r^3} \mathbf{r} \times \mathbf{V} =\frac{3}{2} \frac{G M}{c^2 r^2} \mathbf{\omega}_o,

-The angular velocity of the geodetic precession is perpendicular to the velocity of the gyroscope and to the acceleration of Earth's gravitation, coinciding with the direction of the orbital angular velocity of rotation.
+The angular velocity of geodetic precession is perpendicular to velocity of gyroscope and to acceleration of Earth's gravitation, coinciding with the direction of the orbital angular velocity of rotation.
 Therefore, at the pole of the Earth the geodetic precession is perpendicular to the spin precession in the Schiff effect, the angular velocity of which is directed along the axis of the Earth’s rotation.

 · The gravitomagnetic time shift.
-In the weak fields (for example, near the Earth) this effect is masked by the standard special and general relativistic effects of the change of the rate of clock and is far beyond the current accuracy of the experiment.
+In the weak fields (for example, near the Earth) this effect is masked by the standard special and general relativistic effects of the change of the rate of clock and is far beyond the current accuracy of experiments.

-Since the gravitational torsion field is similar to the magnetic field in electrodynamics, and the angular momentum of the particle is similar to the dipole magnetic moment, then according to LITG it allows us to interpret the Lense-Thirring effect at the example of rotation of the electrically charged test particle around the body attracting it, if this body has the dipole magnetic moment.
+Since the gravitational torsion field is similar to the magnetic field in electrodynamics, and the angular momentum of a particle is similar to dipole magnetic moment, then according to LITG it allows us to interpret the Lense-Thirring effect as an example of rotation of electrically charged test particle around a body attracting it, if this body has the dipole magnetic moment.
 Due to the law of conservation of the orbital angular momentum, the orbital plane of the particle tends not to change its position in space.
 However, during the rotation of the particle around the body, the charge of the particle will be influenced by the additional Lorentz force from the magnetic field of the body, which is perpendicular to the particle velocity.
-In the stationary state, the velocity and the orbital angular momentum of the particle will not change in the magnitude, but the orbit of the rotating particle and the direction of its orbital angular momentum will precess relative to the axis of the dipole magnetic moment of the body, as in the orbital Lense-Thirring effect.
+In the stationary state, the velocity and the orbital angular momentum of the particle will not change in the magnitude, but the orbit of the rotating particle and direction of its orbital angular momentum will precess relative to the axis of dipole magnetic moment of the body, as in orbital Lense-Thirring effect.

-Another effect is associated with the orbital motion of the particle with the magnetic moment and spin relative to the charged body.
-In the rest frame of the center of mass of the particle, the particle itself is rotating, and the body is rotating around this particle.
-The orbital rotation of the charged body creates the magnetic field acting on the magnetic moment of the particle.
-This leads to the precession of the magnetic moment and the spin of the particle relative to the magnetic field from the orbital rotation of the body.
+Another effect is associated with the orbital motion of a particle with magnetic moment and spin relative to a charged body.
+In the rest frame of the center of momentum of the particle, the particle itself is rotating, and the body is rotating around this particle.
+The orbital rotation of charged body creates the magnetic field acting on magnetic moment of the particle.
+This leads to the precession of the magnetic moment and the spin of the particle relative to magnetic field from the orbital rotation of the body.
 Now we shall replace the magnetic field by the torsion of the gravitational field, and the charges by masses.
-Then it turns out that the angular velocity of the spin precession of the particle would be one third of the angular velocity of the geodetic precession (the other two thirds arise from the curvature of the spacetime around the body due to changing of the metric).
+Then it turns out that the angular velocity of the spin precession of the particle would be one third of the angular velocity of geodetic precession (the other two thirds arise from the curvature of spacetime around the body due to changing of space time metric).

 See also